YirenZzz/EventTicketing/README.md

 ### Frontend

 We built the frontend using Next.js 15 with the App Router and React Server Components for efficient server-side data fetching.
 We used TypeScript throughout the application to ensure type safety and catch bugs early, aligning with the concepts introduced in lectures about TypeScript and Next.js.
-For styling, we adopted Tailwind CSS along with shadcn/ui to compose accessible, reusable UI components, following the best practices covered in Week 8’s lecture on Modern Styling Solutions.
+For styling, we adopted Tailwind CSS along with shadcn/ui to compose accessible, reusable UI components, following the best practices covered in lecture on Modern Styling Solutions.
 Interactive visualizations such as attendance rates and revenue stats are implemented with Chart.js, which is dynamically imported inside client components to avoid unnecessary server load.
-Our dashboards and check-in UI are all implemented in React, with client-side state management and routing, showing the core skills developed in Assignment 3.
+Our dashboards and check-in UI are all implemented in React, with client-side state management and routing.

 ### Backend